learn-co-curriculum/react-hooks-react-router-code-along/README.md

 To get started, clone down this repo and run `npm install`.

-If you open up `src/index.js`, you will see that currently we are currently rendering our `Home` component, which will serve as the homepage of our application.
+If you open up `src/index.js`, you will see that we are currently rendering our `Home` component, which will serve as the homepage of our application. `Home` is rendering a list of user cards displaying existing site users.
+The data for users is being imported from our `data.js` file.

 ```jsx
 // ./src/index.js